dolphyn/dolphyn/README.md

 Task list
 =========

-- [ ] have the settings page have the same left menu as inboxes
+- [ ] ability to mark mail as unread (vertical bar clickable)
+- [ ] UX enhance mail subject's readability
 - [ ] have the ability to configure pagination (as end user)
 - [ ] add ability to choose the inbox behaviour: 'unread first' vs 'by date' (not sure I really want to give this ability)
-- [ ] remove the hack made to prevent loading the BoxCtrl twice on login
 - [ ] add 'about' link with page to contributors & licenses
 - [ ] flag mail as read should uncount the displayed unread email count
 - [ ] fix unwanted vertical scrollbar in the email body window :/